Center for Student Life and Leadership Development

 Through the Associated Students, CSM’s student government, students participate in the governance of the college.
 Members of student government also develop, promote, and implement programs and services that are of benefit to the general student population.
 Student clubs and organizations provide students the opportunity to interact with individuals who have shared interests and shared cultural backgrounds.
 Clubs and organizations also have the opportunity to sponsor campus-wide events and activities.

 The Center is also one of the locations on campus where students and the general public are welcome to ask questions about any of the College’s programs and services.
-The Center also provides services such as off-campus housing assistance; on- and off-campus referral services; local transit information, including bus pass and bus token sales; information regarding campus posting; and deals with issues related to on-campus vending machines.
+The Center also provides services such as on- and off-campus referral services; local transit information, information regarding campus posting; and deals with issues related to on-campus vending machines.

 Special services provided for students by the Center include: